zydou/arti/doc/dev/notes/rpc-meta-draft.md

   This may be a number or a string.
 It is required.
   (Floating point numbers and
-  integers that can't be precisely represented as an IEEE-754 double are not guaranteed to round trip accurately.)
+  integers that can't be precisely represented as an IEEE-754 double are not guaranteed to round trip accurately.
+  Integers whose absolute value is no greater than `2^53-1 = 9007199254740991`, will round trip accurately.
+  64-bit integers might not.)

 obj
 : An Object Identifier for the Object that will receive this request.